 To qualify for Early College, you need to be at least 16 years of age.
 You must also obtain a formal letter of recommendation from a high school teacher, guidance counselor or administrator.
 This individual will help you decide if you are ready and if the MCC Early College options are a good fit for you.
 This letter, along with your registration, is due two weeks prior to the start of Fall, Spring or Summer Semester.
 You must meet with a MCC representative to complete your course registration

 If I am a home-schooled student, can I participate in Early College?

 Yes.
 Please work with a guidance counselor from either your area high school or an advisor associated with your home-school program.
 Follow the same procedures as if you were enrolled in high school.

 The cost to take a course at MCC through the Early College program is currently half the current tuition of the college.
 This is a considerable discount.
 However, you must be prepared to pay for your own books and/or materials.
 You are also responsible for your own transportation to the college.

-Can I receive financial aid or have a payment plan for the $250, books or materials?
+Can I receive financial aid or have a payment plan for the cost of the course, books or materials?

 As a high school student, you are not eligible for Financial Aid.
 This is one reason why MCC has tried to make the tuition so affordable.
 Payment for the course is expected at the time of registration.